Twyford, Berkshire: Amenities

-Twyford has two recreation grounds, both owned and managed by the Parish Council.
+Twyford has two recreation grounds, both owned and managed by the parish council.
 The King George V Playing Field, between London Road and Wargrave Road has football pitches, three tennis courts, children's playgrounds, a youth shelter and is where the yearly fireworks are held by Twyford Round Table.
-A project to build a skate park and ball court in the field was completed in July 2008.
+A skate park and ball court in the field was completed in July 2008.
 Stanlake Meadow, off Waltham Road, has football pitches, a cricket square used by Twyford & Ruscombe Cricket Club and a pavilion which is also used as a nursery school.
 Twyford also has a youth football club called Twyford Comets which plays on both recreation grounds.
 Indoor sports clubs use the parish hall, Loddon Hall.
 This is a joint facility with the neighbouring parish of Ruscombe.
-Twyford has a tennis club, a cricket club and a bowls club with its own green, and claims to have the oldest badminton club in the country.
+Twyford has a tennis, cricket, bowls, and badminton clubs.

 In 2015, the Cycle Chilterns project created a cycling guide to Twyford town and the surrounding area with cycling information and facilities, places to visit and a variety of cycle routes.
 The Twyford Cycling Guide can be downloaded and printed out from the website.
 Twyford has a number of schools and is also served by grammar schools in Reading.
-One of the oldest and most popular pubs in Berkshire is located in Twyford.
+One of the oldest pubs in Berkshire is located in Twyford.
 The Duke of Wellington was built around 1450, and early records indicate it has been in use as a public house since the early 17th century.
 It would then have had a different name as there were no Dukes of Wellington before the nineteenth century.
-Twyford has a nature reserve on the edge of the village of called Loddon Nature Reserve, under the management of the Berkshire, Buckinghamshire and Oxfordshire Wildlife Trust.
+Loddon Nature Reserve, under the management of the Berkshire, Buckinghamshire and Oxfordshire Wildlife Trust, is on the edge of the village.